 If you apply for the visa anywhere else then the visa will be stamped into your passport.

-We have never heard about any problem entering the US or South Korea after visiting North Korea even with North Korean visa in the passport.
-There are no countries who will refuse you entry because you have travelled to North Korea.
+We have never heard about any problem entering South Korea after visiting North Korea even with North Korean visa in the passport.
+There are no countries who will refuse you entry just because you have travelled to North Korea.

 In any case you can apply for North Korean visa in Beijing and then there won't actually be any evidence that you have travelled to the DPRK anyway as the visa is issued on a separate piece of paper and there will be no record in your passport.